 In this development project a bacterial lipase (INN Burlulipase) derived from bacterial fermentation was purified under GMP conditions.

-The purified enzyme was tested successfully as an oral dosage form in several clinical studies with patients suffering from reduced or missing digestive pancreatic function (exocrine pancreatic insufficiency).
+The purified enzyme was tested successfully as an oral dosage form in several clinical studies with patients suffering from reduced or missing digestive pancreatic function (Pancreatic Exocrine Insufficiency).
 Compared to classical Pancreatin products Burlulipase has the following advantages:

 - Gastric stability